 Data

-The first televised presidential debate was held in 1960 and resumed in 1976, since when both Republican candidate (relative conservative) and Democrats candidate (relative liberal) began to debate in every election year.
+The first televised presidential debate was held in 1960 and resumed in 1976, since when both Republican candidate (relatively conservative) and Democrats candidate (relatively liberal) began to debate in every election year.
 There are 12 series presidential debates between 1960 to 2016 and 33 debates in total.
 The number of debates in each series varies from 1 to 3.
 The unit of analysis is each candidate’s full speech in each debate.
 The full transcript of each debate was accessed via debates.org and converted to a plain text for DDR analysis.

 Distributed Dictionary Representations (DDR)